tsjk/docker-core-lightning/README.md

 with getting started.

 ## Future work (feel free to make pull requests)
-* Extend running configuration to include a ProtonVPN container with port-forwarding
-* Add reference to containerized Bitcoin daemon and provide instructions for interoperation.
-* Add reference to containerized Tor daemon and provide instructions for interoperation.
+* Upgrade Core Lightning to the v23.08 series.
+* Make it easier to respond to changes to the port-forwarding address.
-* Add images to image repository for others to download (although the image is quite large, so perhaps this will remain as a built-it-yourself image).
+* Add images to image repository for others to download (although the image is quite large, so perhaps this will remain as a build-it-yourself image).